 The visit to the Planetarium is a school-related event and students should follow the same rules of decorum expected of them during any school day.
 The school should be prepared to provide adequate chaperoning of all student groups.
 Disruptive students should be removed from the presentation so as not to spoil it for other visitors.
-Food or drinks in the Planetarium are prohibited, as is the use of cell phones for texting, etc.
+Food or drinks in the Planetarium are prohibited, as is the use of cell phones, or other electronic devices.

 Though Planetarium shows are free to school groups during school hours, the Planetarium requests that all students attending a show engage in a pre-show activity related to the theme of the show, and present evidence of completion of that activity as their "admission ticket" when entering the Star Chamber for the show.
 To find out what the admission ticket is, please visit the page for the show you are choosing and check under "admission ticket."
 If you have questions, please call or email the Planetarium.

 Choosing your show.